-- o Conduct ethnographic research in the areas of multicultural teaching and learning, emphasizing areas where no adequate research has been done, such as the implications of cultural differences in higher education, and comparative multicultural studies. - o Collaborate with the Center for Teaching Excellence in identifiying teaching and learning problems and conducting studies which will enhance student learning, especially for minority groups. - o Provide UH faculty in appropriate disciplines the opportunity and support to conduct instructional research. - o Foster communication and joint inquiry with like centers nationally and internationally by forming and maintaining exchange and liaison relationship with universities in Asia and the Pacific region. - o Facilitate interchange of information among researchers within the University of Hawaii system who are concerned with higher education and: - o other institutions of higher learning in Hawaii - o other local institutions concerned with educational research, e.g., Center for Research in Early Education, Kamehameha Schools/Bishop Estate; East-West Center, Curriculum Research and Development Group
+- Conduct ethnographic research in the areas of multicultural teaching and learning, emphasizing areas where no adequate research has been done, such as the implications of cultural differences in higher education, and comparative multicultural studies. - Collaborate with the Center for Teaching Excellence in identifying teaching and learning problems and conducting studies which will enhance student learning, especially for minority groups. - Provide UH faculty in appropriate disciplines the opportunity and support to conduct instructional research. - Foster communication and joint inquiry with like centers nationally and internationally by forming and maintaining exchange and liaison relationship with universities in Asia and the Pacific region. - Facilitate interchange of information among researchers within the University of Hawaii system who are concerned with higher education and: - discipline-centered organizations that foster higher education research, e.g., MLA, APA, College Science Improvement Program, etc. - by electronic bulletin boards, on-line information systems, coordinating committees, publications, and conferences.

-- o discipline-centered organizations that foster higher education research, e.g., MLA, APA, College Science Improvement Program, etc. - o by electronic bulletin boards, on-line information systems, coordinating committees, publications, and conferences. - o Contribute to campus bulletins to inform faculty of the Center's activities, findings, and conclusions in Higher Education research which will well be integrated with publications by the Center for Teaching Excellence and the Office of Faculty Development and Academic Support. - o Develop and publish a scholarly journal as an outlet for publication and circulation to the international community of scholars and faculties -- an International Journal of Higher Education, with an editorial policy favoring research on teaching/learning in a cultural dimension. - o Sponsor and facilitate national and local conferences, seminars, workshops on research projects which enhance teaching and learning.
+- Contribute to campus bulletins to inform faculty of the Center's activities, findings, and conclusions in Higher Education research which will well be integrated with publications by the Center for Teaching Excellence and the Office of Faculty Development and Academic Support. - Develop and publish a scholarly journal as an outlet for publication and circulation to the international community of scholars and faculties -- an International Journal of Higher Education, with an editorial policy favoring research on teaching/learning in a cultural dimension. - Sponsor and facilitate national and local conferences, seminars, workshops on research projects which enhance teaching and learning.

-STATE OF HAWAII UNIVERSITY OF HAWAII AT MANOA VICE PRESIDENT FOR ACADEMIC AFFAIRS CENTER FOR INSTRUCTIONAL SUPPORT
+STATE OF HAWAII UNIVERSITY OF HAWAII AT MANOA VICE PRESIDENT FOR ACADEMIC AFFAIRS OFFICE OF FACULTY DEVELOPMENT AND ACADEMIC SUPPORT Center for Instructional Support